Paul DeJong Preview, Player Props: Giants vs. Braves

-Paul DeJong -- .147 average over his past 10 games -- will be in action for the San Francisco Giants against the Atlanta Braves, with Spencer Strider on the mound, on August 25 at 10:15 PM ET.
+Paul DeJong -- .121 average over his past 10 games -- will be in action for the San Francisco Giants versus the Atlanta Braves, with Max Fried on the hill, on August 26 at 4:05 PM ET.

-In his last game, he racked up four RBI (going 3-for-5 with a home run) against the Phillies.
+He had a hitless showing in his most recent game (0-for-4) against the Braves.

 Paul DeJong Game Info & Props vs. the Braves